DeByeUSerSYstem/QDots-sizer/README.md

 # QDots-sizer

-This is a python package for automated size classification of nanocrystals and quantum dots from  x-ray scattering data, using a light all-convolutional deep learning model trained with physics-informed augmented data.
+This is a python package for automated size classification of quantum dots (with average diameter within 10 nm) from  x-ray scattering data, using a light all-convolutional deep learning model trained with physics-informed augmented data.